fredxlpy/LuxEmbedder/README.md

 # LuxEmbedder
-This is the repository for "*LuxEmbedder: A Cross-Lingual Approach to Enhanced Luxembourgish Sentence Embeddings*", published at [COLING 2025](https://coling2025.org).
+This is the repository for [*LuxEmbedder: A Cross-Lingual Approach to Enhanced Luxembourgish Sentence Embeddings* (Philippy et al., 2024)](https://doi.org/10.48550/arXiv.2412.03331), accepted at [COLING 2025](https://coling2025.org).
 The paper introduces ***LuxEmbedder***, a cross-lingual Luxembourgish sentence embedding model, as well as ***LuxAlign***, a parallel dataset for Luxembourgish-French and Luxembourgish-English, and ***ParaLux***, a benchmark for Luxembourgish paraphrase detection.

 ## 🤖 LuxEmbedder
-Download the pre-trained LuxEmbedder model [here](https://huggingface.co/fredxlpy/LuxEmbedder) (coming soon).
+Download the pre-trained LuxEmbedder model [here](https://huggingface.co/fredxlpy/LuxEmbedder).

 ## 📂 LuxAlign
-The parallel LB-EN & LB-FR data that was used to train LuxEmbedder can be downloaded [here](https://huggingface.co/datasets/fredxlpy/LuxAlign) (coming soon).
+The parallel LB-EN & LB-FR data that was used to train LuxEmbedder can be downloaded [here](https://huggingface.co/datasets/fredxlpy/LuxAlign).

 #### Examples:
 | Luxembourgish Sentence                                                                                           | English/French Sentence                                                                             |